 P depends on the present error; I on the accumulation of past errors; while D is a prediction of future errors based on the current rate of change.

-As RC multirotor pilots, there are three parameters that we can adjust to improve better quadcopter stability based on different situations.
-These are the coefficients to the 3 algorithms we mentioned above.
-The coefficients basically would change the importance and influence of each algorithm to the output.
-Here we are going to look at what are the effects of these parameters to the stability of a quadcopter .
+These parameters are numbers we can play around with.
+They are basically just the coefficients to the 3 algorithms we mentioned above.
+The coefficients change the influence of each algorithm to the output.
+Here we are going to look at what the effects of these parameters have to a quadcopter .

 You don’t need to fully understand how PID controller works in order to fly a quadcopter.
-However, if you want to read more on the theory, here is a very interesting explanation of PID controller with examples.
+However, if you’re interested in the theory and background, here is a very interesting explanation of PID controller with examples.
 This PID tutorial is also very good and easy to understand for beginners.

 The Effect Of Each Parameter